Parkinson Disease and Dementia

 What are the symptoms of Parkinson disease?

 Parkinson disease symptoms usually start out mild, and then progressively get much worse.
-The first signs are often so subtle that many people may not seek medical attention initially.
+The first signs are often so subtle that many people don't seek medical attention at first.
 These are common symptoms of Parkinson disease: